-QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the quarterly period ended November 30, 2013

-OR

-TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 to

-For the transition period from

-Commission file number: 000-53482

-TEXAS RARE EARTH RESOURCES CORP

-(Exact Name of Registrant as Specified in its Charter)

-87-0294969 (I.R.S.
-Employer Identification No.)

-(Zip Code)

-(State of other jurisdiction of incorporation or organization)

-539 West El Paso Street Sierra Blanca, Texas

-Delaware

-(Address of Principal Executive Offices)

-(Registrant's Telephone Number, including Area Code)

-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the past 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes \boxtimes No \square

-Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
-Yes 🖾 No 🗆

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company.
-See definition of "large accelerated filer," "accelerated filer" and "smaller reporting company" in Rule 12b-2 of the Exchange Act.
-Large accelerated filer Non-accelerated filer Non-accelerated filer Smaller reporting company 🗵

-Indicate by check mark whether the Registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act) Yes 🗖 No 🗵
+X QUARTERLY REPORT PURSUANT TO OF 1934 SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT period ended February 28, 2014 OR TRANSITION REPORT PURSUANT TO OF 1934 SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT For the trans ition period from to Commissio n file number: 000-53482 RER EAVY RARE EARTH TEXAS RARE EARTH RESOURCES CORP (Exact Name of Reg istrant as Specified in its Charter) Delaware 87-0294969 (State of f other jurisdiction of incorporation or organizat ion) (I.R.S.
+Employer Identification No.) 539 West El Paso Street Sierra Blanca, Texas 79851 (Address of Principal Executive Offices) (Zip Code) (915) 369-2133 (Registrant's Teleph one Number, including Area Code) Exchange d all reports required to be filed by Section 13 or 15(d) of the Securities ch shorter period that the registrant was required to file such reports), and st 90 days.
+Yes $\boxtimes$ No $\square$ Interactive tted electronically and posted on its corporate Web site, if any, every ursuant to Rule 405 of Regulation S-T during the preceding 12 months (or submit and post such files).
+Yes $\boxtimes$ No $\square$ reporting of the Exchai company.
+See definition of "large accelerated fil nge Act. ecclerated filer, an accelerated filer, a non-accelerated filer, or a smaller er," "accelerated filer" and "smaller reporting company" in Rule 12b-2 of elerated filer Accelerated filer Non-accel erated filer Smaller reporting company ⊠ Indicate by y check mark whether the Registrant is a shell c ompany (as defined in Rule 12b-2 of the Exchange Act) Yes □ No ⊠

-Number of shares of issuer's common stock outstanding at January 10, 2014: 37,036,916
+Number of shares of issuer's common stock outstanding at April 9, 2014: 37,036,916